What exactly is Pain Management?

 The purpose of Pain Management

-Pain can have a negative impact on a person’s quality of life, and it often does.
-It is not uncommon for pain to impede recovery from illness or injury.
-Unrelieved pain can become a syndrome in its own right and cause a downward spiral in a person’s health and outlook.
-Managing pain properly facilitates recovery, prevents additional health complications, and improves an individual’s quality of life.
+Pain can have a negative impact on a person’s quality of life and normal function.
+It also impedes recovery from illness or injury, which can cause emotional trauma to a person experiencing pain.
+Poorly managed pain can become a syndrome on its own and cause a downturn in a person’s health and outlook in life.
+Managing pain appropriately results in recovery – it prevents additional health problems, and enhances a person’s quality of life.

 What is pain?